 - The Creative Intelligence Series comes from the notion that intelligence takes a variety of formats and that creativity can be found in the word of artists, scholars, activists and others who look at the world in fresh ways.

 - The John Marshall Harlan Lecture Series is named for the associate justice on the U.S. Supreme Court (1877-1911) and 1853 graduate of Transylvania’s law department.
 Lecturers are legal figures of national or international prominence who have distinguished themselves in constitutional law or history.

 - The Ernest Woodruff and Susan Mitchell Delcamp Visiting Writers and Artists Series bring distinguished writers and performers to campus for workshops with students and public presentations.

-Many other talks and lectures are open to the public throughout the year and can be viewed on the Transylvania calendar.
+Many other talks and lectures are open to the public throughout the year and can be viewed on the Transylvania events calendar.

 Transylvania University's Morlan Gallery hosts a variety of exhibitions from September to May with an emphasis on work made within the last decade from Western and non-Western viewpoints.
 A "laboratory of thinking," the gallery encourages experimental installation, performance and digital artworks, as well as more traditional media, such as painting, photography and sculpture.
 Morlan is located on the main floor of the Mitchell Fine Arts Center and is open weekdays, noon-5 p.m.
-All events are free and open to the public, go to the Calendar to see this year’s exhibitions.
+All events are free and open to the public, go to the Morlan Gallery calendar to see this year’s exhibitions.